Metronoid/chronicler/content/systems/conditions/environmental/blizzard.md

 attack rolls.
 Moving through snow is difficult.
 Every four inches of snow applies a -1 penalty to appropriate Physical rolls, including combat rolls, Athletics, and the like.
-The Blizzard Tilt rarely applies by itself — the Storyteller may also inflict any or all of the Extreme Cold, Heavy Winds, or Ice Tilts (all found below).
+The Blizzard Condition rarely applies by itself — the Storyteller may also inflict any or all of the Extreme Cold, Heavy Winds, or Ice Conditions (all found below).

-**Causing the Tilt**: For the most part, the weather is out of the characters’ control; the Storyteller should telegraph an incoming blizzard before it hits, but it’s ultimately up to her.
+**Causing the Condition**: For the most part, the weather is out of the characters’ control; the Storyteller should telegraph an incoming blizzard before it hits, but it’s ultimately up to her.
 Some supernatural powers might grant a character the power to create a blizzard.

-**Ending the Tilt**: Without supernatural powers, characters can’t end a blizzard.
+**Ending the Condition**: Without supernatural powers, characters can’t end a blizzard.
 The best they can manage is to escape the weather or wait for it to stop.
 Proper equipment (such as goggles and snow boots) can add +1 to +3 to a roll, offsetting some of the penalties.
-If someone is causing this Tilt through a supernatural power, it’s possible that the characters could disrupt his concentration.
+If someone is causing this Condition through a supernatural power, it’s possible that the characters could disrupt his concentration.